nephlm/gnosis2/docs/source/hero_creation/edges.md

 ### Boon Blueprints

-These Blueprint often require a specific {{Boon}} be used in a Strategy to be able to use them or influences Attribute Rolls using a particular Boon.
+These Blueprint often require a specific {{Boon}} be used in a

-* The Hero pays a Favor when making an Attribute Roll that includes a particular Boon in a specific circumstance or situation, and gains +1 level of advantage from that Boon.
+{{Strategy}} to be able to use them or influences Attribute Rolls using a particular Boon.

-* When using a specific Boon in particular circumstance, and a Hero rolls at least a draw success, they may increase the level of success by one level (draw to success, success to critical success).
+* The Hero pays a Favor when making an Attribute Roll that includes a particular Boon in a specific circumstance or situation, and gains x2 level of advantage from that Boon.
-* When using a specific Boon in particular circumstance, and a Hero rolls a failure or worse, they may increase the level of success by one level (critical failure to failure, failure to draw).
+* When using a specific Boon in particular circumstance, and a Hero rolls at least a tie, they may increase the level of success by one level (tie to success or success to critical success).
-* If the Hero has one or more Boons Suppressed from a particular kind of challenge, they may spend a Favor, and heal one or more boons.
+* When using a specific Boon in particular circumstance, and a Hero rolls a failure or worse, they may increase the level of success by one level (critical failure to failure, failure to tie).
-They may recover one tier of Talents or Gear, or two tiers of Kith or Locations.
+* When making an Attribute Roll that includes a specific Boon, a Hero may spend a Favor and reduce the Blood or Stress by one.